eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 However, unlike any ranked method, [or scoring method with three or more options](../consistentcardinal){:target="_blank"}, Approval never admits a case where another candidate has a legitimate claim to victory over the actual elected candidate, who is a Condorcet winner.

-As with any Condorcet method, all we have to go on is what voters express.
-Therefore, if there is, say, a true Condorcet winner if we theoretically held all pairwise matchups, and that candidate does not win, we can never know.
+As with *any* Condorcet method, all we have to go on is what voters express.
+Therefore, if there is, say, a true Condorcet winner if we theoretically held all pairwise matchups, and that candidate does not win under Approval, we can never know.
 But how *could* a candidate like that lose?

 Simply, any candidate loses an Approval voting election if and only if it was a skill issue.
 To be blunt, losing an Approval election is entirely the candidate's fault for not earning enough approvals from the voters.
-While the case could be made that this is true in plurality voting as well, not quite as cleanly.
+While the case could be made that this is true in plurality voting as well, it cannot be done quite as cleanly.

 True, you lose plurality because not enough voters picked you.
-And if a third party sapped enough votes from you, well that is partially your fault.
+And if a third party sapped enough votes from you, well that is *partially* your fault.
 But under Approval, this isn't a proper excuse, because those third party voters can approve that third party *and* you.
 They had the pen in their hand, they looked at your name, and said "no thanks".
 Thus, if you get "spoiled", it's not because that third party candidate exists, it's because you couldn't convince their voters to also support you.
-In that case, all I can say is "cry about it".
+Similarly, if there was an underlying Condorcet winner who just couldn't convince their majority to approve them due to their majority preference being sufficiently lukewarm, then in that case, all I can say is "cry about it".

 I could give an example where we know the underlying utilities of voters, and show that a Condorcet winner has lower overall utility than an Approval winner, but why bother?
-I think it's *true* that the best candidate is not always the ranked Condorcet winner.
-Just because a majority *would* prefer Bob over Alice, does not mean that you actually gain net positive utility by switching the winner.
+I think it's *true* that the best candidate is not always the underlying ranked Condorcet winner.
+Just because a majority *would* prefer Bob over Alice, does not mean that you actually gain net positive utility by switching the winner from Bob to Alice.
 But then we get into generic SCORE methods, which I have my own problems with (primarily: exaggeration and a lack of consistent reference frames for reported scores as a stand-in for utilities).

 Instead, I go the Condorcet route: If a voter ranks (or approves) Alice above Bob, then all we can say is that they would vote for Alice over Bob in a theoretical one-on-one matchup.
 We do not assume a specific gap between Alice and Bob, nor do we assume that voters have any information about how they would vote in matchups they did not express a preference for.
 We just take the ballot data at face value, and if Alice is ranked above Bob by more voters than Bob is ranked above Alice, then we say that Alice defeats Bob.